Internet language diversity only continues increase as more people around the world acquire access to the web.

-With this in mind, a look at the top ten languages spoken by web users can help businesses and individuals decide where to focus their website translation efforts.
+With this in mind, a look at the top ten languages spoken by web users can help businesses and individuals decide where to focus their website translation and localization efforts.

-Next on the list of the most commonly used languages by Internet surfers is French, with 97.2 million users.
+Next on the list of the most commonly used languages by internet surfers is Persian, with 1.9 percent.

-Portuguese may seem like a bit of a dark horse in the race for the most users of a language on the Internet, but it manages to come in fifth, with a whopping 131.9 million.
+Portuguese may seem like a bit of a dark horse in the race for the most users of a language on the Internet, but it manages to come in seventh, with a whopping 2.8 percent.

-English still retains the number one spot in the most commonly used languages among Internet users, with 872.9 million users, compared to 800.6 million users as of 2013 statistics.
+English still retains the number one spot in the most commonly used languages among internet users, with a commanding 52.9 percent.

 Examine user distribution by region, however, and a different picture emerges.
-According to Internet World Stats, in 2014 Asia had the largest share of Internet users with over 1 billion users, representing 45.6% of web users.
-Europe comes second with 18.9%, followed by Latin America/Caribbean with 10.5%, Africa with 10.3%, North America with 10.1%, the Middle East with 3.7% and Oceania/Australia with 0.9%.
+According to Internet World Stats, in 2018 Asia had the largest share of internet users with over 2 billion users, representing 48.7 percent of web users.
+This is an incredibly high number and one global marketers should pay attention too.